Last Updated on April 17, 2022 by Timothy Ephraim

 There are many blogging platforms and choosing one can be hard and tricky for most of us.
-With many CMS in the market which offers much features and ease of use, its a hard task choosing one.
+With many CMS in the market which offer many features and ease of use, it is a hard task to choose one.

-Well, if you are someone who is familiar in this field or started your research already, you may have found that WordPress and blogger are the most popular and widely used blogging platforms.
+Well, if you are someone who is familiar with this field or started your research already, you may have found that WordPress and blogger are the most popular and widely used blogging platforms.

 Factors to consider while choosing a blogging platform

-There are some factors while choosing a blogging platform.
-And we are listing out them before getting started.
+There are some factors when choosing a blogging platform.
+And we are listing them before getting started.